maxutility2011/ezLiveStreaming/README.md

     "Protection_scheme": "cbcs"
 },
 ```
-Particularly we must set *Disable_clear_key* to 0 in order to use clear-key protection scheme.
+Particularly, we must set *Disable_clear_key* to 0 in order to use clear-key protection scheme.
+Currently, "Protection_system" must be set to "FairPlay" and "Protection_scheme" must be set to "cbcs".
 Supporting a full DRM workflow requires integration with 3rd party DRM services which I am happy to work on if sponsorship is provided.
 Currently, only video variants are DRM-protected, audio variants are not.

 To play the clear-key DRM-protected HLS stream, I used Shaka player (https://shaka-player-demo.appspot.com/demo) and configured key_id and key.
 The following section is added to the Shaka player "extra config" section,
 ```